 MConnect vs GSConnect

 GSConnect also has browser extensions for Chrome and Firefox like KDE Connect.
-This allows you to easily share links with devices connected to GSConnect, either directly, to the device browser, or by SMS.
+This allows you to easily share links with devices connected to GSConnect, directly to the device browser, or by SMS.
 GSConnect also integrates with Nautilus in the same way that KDE Connect does with Dolphin.
 It also allows you to disable plugins you don’t want to use in a very KDE Connect-like fashion.
-Moreover, you can also customize plugins to an extent, For instance, you can select incoming call system volume for the telephony plugin.
+Moreover, you can customize plugins to an extent, For instance, you can select incoming call system volume for the telephony plugin.
 You can also select whether an incoming call should pause the currently playing media.

-You may also like: How to Install XFCE Desktop Environment on Ubuntu
+You may also like:Â How to Install XFCE Desktop Environment on Ubuntu

 GSConnect is also more reliable to the point that Canonical was planning to include it as a pre-installed GNOME extension on Ubuntu 18.10 Cosmic Cuttlefish.
-It was later decided that the extension was still a little rough around the edges so it now won’t be shipping with Ubuntu 18.10.
+It was later decided that the extension was still rough around the edges so it now won’t be shipping with Ubuntu 18.10.
 That’s usually the case with new Ubuntu features though.
 They’re always delayed.

 GSConnect Features